ShadenSmith/ghpages-test/docs/_posts/2020-04-15-zero-reduce-scatter.md

         return tensor_to_allreduce
 ```

-Each bucket in the above code represents at most 2GB worth of data, this is to ensure we keep a fixed memory overhead w.r.t. our all-reduce operations while still achieving high throughput between nodes during training.
+Each bucket in the above code is capped at a certain size threshold (e.g., 2
+GB), this is to ensure we keep a fixed memory overhead w.r.t. our all-reduce

-In this initial implementation once the backward pass has completed and all of the model's gradients are averaged we are ready to apply them to our model via an `optimizer.step()`.
-However, each data parallel rank is only responsible for updating the parameters of a subset of the model.
-This is because ZeRO pre-partitions the optimizer state across data parallel ranks.
-This means that, in practice, for a given data parallel rank it is not using the vast majority of the averaged gradients it has received!
-Specifically, each rank is only updating its model parameters using `1/N` of the averaged gradients that it has in memory. `N` in this case represents the total number of data parallel ranks in our training, which can easily be in the 100s or higher if you are training large sized models like we are.
+operations while still achieving high throughput between nodes during training.

+In this initial implementation once the backward pass has completed and all of
+the model's gradients are averaged we are ready to apply them to our model via
+an `optimizer.step()`.
+However, each data parallel rank is only responsible for
+updating the parameters of a subset of the model.
+This is because ZeRO
+pre-partitions the optimizer state across data parallel ranks.
+This means that,
+in practice, for a given data parallel rank it is not using the vast majority
+of the averaged gradients it has received!
+Specifically, each rank is only
+updating its model parameters using `1/N` of the averaged gradients that it has
+in memory. `N` in this case represents the total number of data parallel ranks
+in our training, which can easily be in the 100s or higher if you are training
+large sized models like we are.

 We recognized the opportunity for removing ZeRO's communication overhead from 1.5x early in the design of ZeRO through the use of a reduce-scatter instead of an all-reduce.
 We are pleased to say we are now updating our public implementation of ZeRO Stage 1 with reduce-scatter and thus eliminating this previous 1.5x communication overhead.